Solving Imperfect Information Games Using Decomposition: Conclusions

 \section{Conclusions}

-In perfect information games, decomposing the problem into independently handled subgames is a simple and effective method which is used to greatly reduce the space and time requirements of algorithms.
-The incomplete knowledge in imperfect information games has previously meant that decomposition into parts leads to the loss of any theoretical guarantees on solution quality.
-We give a method which uses counterfactual values to recover a strategy.
-Our method combines the space savings of decomposition with a guarantee that the worst case performance is no worse than the strategy used to generate the counterfactual values.
-Previous methods have had one or the other properties, but not both, and we demonstrate that unsafe methods can be significantly exploitable in practice.
-We also present CFR-D, an algorithm which uses decomposition to solve games using asymptotically less space than existing algorithms.
+In perfect information games, decomposing the problem into independent subgames is a simple and effective method which is used to greatly reduce the space and time requirements of algorithms.
+It has previously not been known how to decompose imperfect information domains without a loss of theoretical guarantees on solution quality.
+We present a method of using summary information about a subgame strategy to generate a new strategy which is no more exploitable than the original strategy.
+Previous methods have no guarantees, and we demonstrate that they produce strategies which can be significantly exploitable in practice.

+We also present CFR-D, an algorithm which uses decomposition to solve games.
+For the first time, we can use decomposition to achieve sub-linear space costs, at a cost of increased computation time.
+Using CFR-D, we can solve 2-Player Limit Texas Hold'em Poker in less than 16GB, even though storing a complete strategy would take over 200TB of space.
+While the time cost of solving Limit Hold'em is currently too large, this work overcomes one of the key barriers to such a computation being feasible.